sketch-hq/SketchAPI/README.md

 > ⚠️ If you re-build SketchAPI by running `npm run build` again while Sketch is open you won't see your changes automatically reflected.
 You'll need to restart Sketch for this to happen.

-> ⚠️ Once you've finished working on SketchAPI don't forget to stop Sketch using your customised version, to do this run:<br/>`defaults delete com.bohemiancoding.sketch3 SketchAPILocation`.
+> ⚠️ Once you've finished working on SketchAPI don't forget to stop Sketch using your customised version, to do this run:<br/>`npm run api-location:delete`.

 ### Testing